 There are small, medium and large jump points.
-This will have some relationship to the size of the ships that can pass through them but final determinations on how has not been yet made.
+Some jump points require players to jump to multiple jump points before arriving at their final destination.
+This will have some relationship to the size of the ships that can pass through them but final determinations on how have not been yet made.

 Starter ships are the inexpensive and versatile ships used by fledgling Citizens to explore the universe for the first time.
 Often single-seat and with a small cross-section, these may be the most common type of ships piloted by Citizens in the universe.